 You can claim Attendance Allowance to help you if you have an illness or disability.
 It can help you stay independent for longer.
 The money can be spent on anything.

-You can claim Attendance Allowance benefit if you're 65 or over and have a disability or illness that makes it hard for you to look after yourself.
+You can claim Attendance Allowance benefit if you've reached State Pension age and you have a disability or illness that makes it hard for you to look after yourself.

 Overview and content list for looking after people.